cmarasani/BurstGallery/README.md

 This project contains android application build files, that you can download and use directly with latest Android Studio.
 Follow further steps to get started in your personalised environment.

 ### Requirements
 Minimum Android API 16+ (4.1 JellyBean) SDK.
-You can use any IDE of your choice but to be specific, I used latest Android Studio 2020.3.1 last updated on July 27th, 2021 with updated SDKs and Builds.
+You can use any IDE of your choice but to be specific, we used latest Android Studio 2020.3.1 last updated on July 27th, 2021 with updated SDKs and Builds.

 ### Test Run
 Just putting these basic steps to help starters: